Municue

 The Committee may vote to make recommendations to City Council regarding any of the following items on this agenda.

-#ABriefing presentation and discussion of the city's 2025 external financial audit, led by representatives from Weaver's Government Services practice.
+#ABriefing presenting and discussing the results of the 2025 External Financial Audit, led by representatives from Weaver's Government Services practice.

-#BA briefing providing follow-up information on a Dallas Police Department audit related to the management of firearms and ammunition.
+#BA briefing providing a follow-up to a previously conducted audit of the Dallas Police Department's management of firearms and ammunition.

-#CThe Office of the City Auditor presents its monthly report covering two internal audit reports released in April 2026: an audit of Communication & Customer Experience / 311 Service Level Agreements and an audit of Cultural Programs.
+#CMonthly report from the Office of the City Auditor covering two internal audit reports released in April 2026: an audit of Communication & Customer Experience / 311 Service Level Agreements and an audit of Cultural Programs.

-#DA briefing presenting the monthly budget accountability report summarizing financial activity through February 28, 2026 for the General Fund and other city annual operating funds.
+#DA monthly briefing providing a summary of financial activity as of February 28, 2026 for the General Fund and other city annual operating funds, presented by Budget & Management Service.

-#EMonthly financial status briefing on American Rescue Plan Act Coronavirus State and Local Fiscal Recovery Funds for the period ending March 31, 2026.
+#EMonthly financial status report on American Rescue Plan Act Coronavirus State and Local Fiscal Recovery Funds for the period ending March 31, 2026.

-#KA briefing providing an update on the ongoing search process to fill the City Auditor position.
+#KA briefing item providing an update on the ongoing search for a City Auditor, presented by the Human Resources department.

-#MA briefing previewing an upcoming agenda item to authorize payment of invoices to Dalworth Restoration, Inc. for disaster recovery services managed by the Facilities and Real Estate Management department.
+#MBriefing on an upcoming agenda item to authorize payment of invoices to Dalworth Restoration, Inc. for disaster recovery services, managed by Facilities and Real Estate Management.

-#OBriefing on an upcoming May 13, 2026 agenda item to authorize three contingency-fee contracts for Bond Counsel Services covering General Obligation, Enterprise, and Disclosure Counsel roles.
+#OBriefing on an upcoming May 13, 2026 agenda item to authorize three contingency-fee contracts for bond counsel services covering general obligation, enterprise, and disclosure counsel functions.

-#PAuthorization to execute a service price agreement for temporary sanitation field labor staffing to support manual collection operations and related field activities.
+#PAuthorization to execute a service price agreement for temporary sanitation field labor staffing to support manual collection operations and related field activities for Sanitation Services.

-#QAuthorization to execute a service price agreement for environmental engineering consulting services supporting the continuous operation, regulatory compliance, and long-term development of the McCommas Bluff Landfill and the city's transfer station system.
+#QBriefing on an upcoming May 27, 2026 agenda item to authorize a service price agreement for environmental engineering consulting services supporting the continuous operation, regulatory compliance, and long-term development of the McCommas Bluff Landfill and the city's transfer station system.

 Municue is in beta